Kelvin McKnight

-Kelvin McKnight Jr. (born April 25, 1997) is an American gridiron football wide receiver for the Seattle Sea Dragons of the XFL.
+Kelvin McKnight Jr. (born April 25, 1997) is an American gridiron football wide receiver for the Osos de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
 He played college football at Samford.
-He played for the Denver Broncos and New England Patriots of the National Football League (NFL) and Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played for the Denver Broncos and New England Patriots of the National Football League (NFL), the Winnipeg Blue Bombers of the Canadian Football League (CFL), and the Rhein Fire of the European League of Football (ELF).

 Professional career

 Denver Broncos

 McKnight was signed to the Denver Broncos practice squad on October 23, 2019.
 He was waived by the Broncos on July 27, 2020.

 Winnipeg Blue Bombers

 McKnight signed a one-year deal with the Winnipeg Blue Bombers on June 15, 2021.
 In his first season with the Bombers he played in eight games catching five passes for 96 yards.
 McKnight was released by the Bombers on June 16, 2022.
 About one month later he was re-signed by the Bombers on July 26, 2022, midway through the 2022 season.
 He was released from the practice roster on October 4, 2022.